ivanskodje-godotengine/godot-plugin-calendar-button/README.md

 4. Create a function "func your_func_here(date_obj)".
 Note that it expect an argument.
 5. Do a test inside "your_func_here", such as:  print(date_obj.date("DD-MM-YYYY"))

+### Manual Plugin Installation

+> Follow these steps if you are unable to find the CalendarButton Node.

+1. Put the addons folder in the root of your Godot Engine project.
+2. Go to the "Project" menu dropdown and select "Project Settings".
+3. Select the "Plugins" tab.
+4. Select "Update" if you do not see the plugin.
+5. Enable it.

 -----------

 **Code Example:**